-- YOU are responsible for your own learning!!! - I will point you in the right direction. - But YOU must PRACTICE, PRACTICE, PRACTICE ... - and PRACTICE some more!!! - If you don't understand, then ASK for help!
+- YOU are responsible for your own learning!!! - I will point you in the right direction. - But YOU must PRACTICE, PRACTICE, PRACTICE ... - and PRACTICE some more!!! - (If you want to do well, you will need to do more than just the homework). - If you don't understand, then ASK for help!